DongHaShin03/Background-removal-with-Singular-Value-Decomposition/README.md

 - randomized.png — grid of original / background / foreground for selected frames (rSVD).

 Titles in the grids emphasize Original video, Background, and Foreground; axes are hidden for readability.

+# Method Overview
+1. Data matrix construction: each frame is converted to grayscale, resized, flattened, and stacked into matrix A with shape (n_pixels, n_frames).
+2. Standard SVD: A = U Σ Vᵀ.
+The background (rank‑1) is reconstructed as U[:, :r] Σ[:r, :r] Vᵀ[:r, :] with r = 1.
+3. Randomized SVD (rSVD): projects A into a random subspace of dimension k to approximate the dominant singular subspace more efficiently.
+4. Foreground: computed as A − background.

 # Limitations and Tips
 - The low‑rank background assumption is most valid with a static camera.